auth0/laravel-auth0/README.md

 ### Installation

-Open a shell to the root of your Laravel application directory, and import the SDK using [Composer](https://getcomposer.org/):
+Open a shell to the root of your Laravel application's root directory, and import the SDK using [Composer](https://getcomposer.org/):

 ```bash
 composer require auth0/login